 TechTerms - The Tech Terms Computer Dictionary

-This page contains a technical definiton of TIFF.
+This page contains a technical definition of TIFF.
 It explains in computing terminology what TIFF means and is one of many file format terms in the TechTerms dictionary.

 All definitions on the TechTerms website are written to be technically accurate but also easy to understand.
 If you find this TIFF definition to be helpful, you can reference it using the citation links above.
 If you think a term should be updated or added to the TechTerms dictionary, please email TechTerms!